 Agriculture in France

-• France is the largest exporter of alcoholic drinks and beverages, and this noted a 6 % increase in recent years.
+- France is the largest exporter of alcoholic drinks and beverages, and a noted 6 % increase in recent years.

-• 12 % increase in flour and cereals and a 7 % decrease in meat and other animal products recorded in the past few years.
+- There has been a 12 % increase in flour and cereals, while a 7 % decrease in meat and other animal products has been recorded in the past few years.

-• The actual income from agriculture enhanced by 4% in the past period.
+- The overall income from agriculture has increased by 4% in the recent period.

 7. Mexico